PURE AND SIMPLE

 The three-day“Nikolaos Tselementes” Festival of Cycladic gastronomy in early September attracts sophisticated foodies

-Every August 15th, a number of traditional celebrations (panigyria) are held in several villages, honouring the Dormition of Virgin Mary
+On August 15th, traditional celebrations (panigyria) are held in several villages, honouring the Dormition of Virgin Mary

-Held two Fridays after Orthodox Easter Sunday, the celebration of Panagia Chrissopighi is the island’s most important religious festival
+Two Fridays after Orthodox Easter Sunday, this celebration is the island’s most important religious festival